 - How do we explore and settle other planets?

-The Academy is a free CPD (Continuing Professional Development) course of lectures and workshops for teachers delivered by professional scientists and educators working in the field of Astrobiology.
+The Academy offers a free CPD (Continuing Professional Development) course of lectures and workshops for teachers, teacher trainees or graduate teacher trainees delivered by professional scientists and educators working in the field of Astrobiology.
 It is run by the UK Centre for Astrobiology.
 It should fulfill any annual CPD requirement for teachers.
 However, it is also open to any professional interesting in contributing to education, writing lesson plans and developing education materials for UK schools.
-In 2016, the academy ran for two and a half days in July.
-The academy is run as both a residential course (two and a half days) and as one day CPD in the UK.
-You can register to receive further information.
+The academy runs both an annual residential course (two and a half days) and one day CPDs.

-Since being established, the academy has been supported by the NASA Astrobiology Institute, the UK Space Agency, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.
+Since being established, the academy has been supported by the UK Space Agency, the NASA Astrobiology Institute, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.